 By January 1940, the airline had grown to about 579 employees.

-In 1942, a merger proposal with Canadian Pacific Airlines (CP Air) was rejected by Prime Minister William Lyon Mackenzie King, introducing legislation regulating TCA as the only airline allowed to provide transcontinental flights in Canada.
+In 1942, Canadian Pacific Airlines (CP Air) suggested a merger with TCA, but the proposal was rejected, and legislation was introduced regulating TCA as the only airline allowed to provide transcontinental flights.

 In 1949, the federal government moved TCA's headquarters from Winnipeg to Montreal.

-In 1964, Jean Chrétien submitted a private member's bill to change the name of the airline from Trans-Canada Airlines to Air Canada, which TCA had long used as its French-language name.
-This bill failed but it was later resubmitted and passed.
+In 1964, Jean Chrétien submitted a private member's bill to change the name of the airline from Trans-Canada Airlines to Air Canada.

-In 1965, Trans-Canada Air Lines (TCA) was renamed Air Canada following government approval.
+In 1965, Trans-Canada Air Lines (TCA) was officially renamed Air Canada, following government approval.

 In 1975, Air Canada was headquartered at 1 Place Ville-Marie in Montreal.

-In 1976, Air Canada became an independent Crown corporation with reorganization at CNR.
+In 1976, with reorganization at CNR, Air Canada became an independent Crown corporation.

-Since 1976, Air Canada has been led by a CEO and President, after previously being a department of the Canadian National Railway.
+Since 1976, the following have been CEO and President of Air Canada, after being a department of the Canadian National Railway (CNR).

-By 1985, the Canadian government was indicating a willingness to privatize both Canadian National Railways and Air Canada.
+By 1985, the Canadian government was indicating a willingness to privatize Air Canada.

 On December 7, 1987, Air Canada became the first airline in the world with a fleet-wide non-smoking policy.

-In the spring of 1987, Air Canada enacted no-smoking flights between Canada and New York City as a test.
+In the spring of 1987, Air Canada enacted no-smoking flights between Canada and New York City as a test, later extending the ban after a survey showed strong passenger support.

 In 1988, Air Canada was privatized, and 43% of shares were sold on the public market, with the initial public offering completed in October of that year.

-In 1990, Air Canada moved its headquarters to the airport to cut costs.
+In 1990, the airline moved its headquarters to the airport to cut costs.

 Calin Rovinescu became the first Canadian President since Claude Taylor in 1992.